 The Trapp family in Salzburg - their true story

-Nevertheless, we have the feeling to get closer to the Trapp family in this villa, there are numerous memorabilia that belonged to Georg von Trapp and his children.
-So we find in a showcase in the salon a ship's bell, which comes from his submarine, which he commanded during the First World War in the service of the navy of Austria K. and K. times.
-In the entrance hall are two magnificently carved Chinese wooden benches brought by the Trapp family from one of their concert tours.
-The rooms and the 150-year-old staircase are home to photos of the children and the family, and the breakfast room features an old piano reminiscent of the days when the Trapp Family Singers started their world career as a singer-songfellow.
-This began after Georg von Trapp married the nanny of the seven children he got with his first wife.
+In the entrance hall there are two magnificently carved Chinese wooden benches that the Trapp family brought back from one of their concert tours.
+In the rooms and in the 150-year-old staircase there are photos of the children and the family, and in the breakfast room there is an old piano that reminds us of the times when the Trapp Family Singers started their international career as a singing family.
+This began after Georg von Trapp married the nanny of the seven children he had with his first wife.

 Maria Kutschera